 End-of-Stroke Shock Damages Equipment and Creates a Safety Risk

 Another, even more critical concern is operator safety.
-Hard stops can throw equipment operators off aerial platforms, or they can be struck by falling debris.
+“Hard stops can throw equipment operators off aerial platforms, and falling debris can strike them as well.
 Position-sensing cylinder technology is one way to prevent end-of-stroke shock, but it can be expensive.
 A more economical option for mobile equipment OEMs is adding cylinder cushioning to your design.

 Cylinder Cushioning Options for High Speeds and Heavy Loads